saumya-k-j/organizational-authenticity/PART1.md

 non-values page; SCHW's affected years reverted to a confirmed gap. **75% verified, all from real values pages, with every remaining blank carrying a reason code, is the accepted baseline.** No further discovery refinement loops.

-### What changes at 500 companies
-Nothing structural; it's parameterized.
-Raise `concurrency` (and budget CDX rate limits accordingly, since the archive is a shared public resource, so stay polite, ~6–10 in flight), keep the cache (so a partial run resumes for free), and feed the inevitably larger misses list to the agent in batches.
-Overrides stay as data in `companies.yaml`.
-The one thing to watch is the archive's tolerance: at 500× you'd add jitter/backoff and possibly a nightly window rather than hammering it in one burst.

 ## Frozen value-theme taxonomy (v1)